 - As to the third reason, the Claimants argue that they had no obligation to carry out due diligence assessing whether Spain had complied with its obligations and notified the incentives regime to the EC or not.
 According to the CJEU there is no specific obligation of the recipient to oversee whether the State has complied with its obligations under EU law.
 Furthermore, the Respondent did not respect its obligation to notify the incentives regime to the Commission.
 Spain, by omitting to notify, was in breach of international law, a breach for which BayWa does not have to account.
-Its part of the complex of the commission. - 545.
+Its part of the complete that the commission of the recipient to notify the incentives regime to the Commission. - 545.
 Finally, the Claimants argue that the project companies do not have to refund the aid they received.
 If they had the legitimate expectation that the aid was lawful, they do not have to refund the aid.749 Hence, the courts of EU Member States, and a fortiori this Tribunal, are not bound by any decision of the EC.
 In exceptional circumstances the courts can decide against the EC's Decision on State Aid and allow the recipient to keep the aid.750 - 546.
 Spain stresses four points in relation to the state aid issue, while generally endorsing the EC's position. - 547.
 First, Spain reiterates that the Claimants did not have and could not have had any legitimate expectations of receipt of Special Regime subsidies.751 The EC has declared the